engisalor/sketch-grammar-explorer/README.md

 }
 ```

-See the [Zenodo DOI](https://zenodo.org/record/6812334) for citing the software itself.
+See [Zenodo](https://zenodo.org/record/6812334) for citing specific versions of the software.